tdlib/td/example/java/README.md

 Compiled TDLib shared library and Java example after that will be placed in bin/ and Javadoc documentation in `docs/`.

-Now you can run Java example:
+After this you can run the Java example:
 ```
 cd <path to TDLib sources>/example/java/bin
 java '-Djava.library.path=.' org/drinkless/tdlib/example/Example